-DATE APPROVED: AUGUST 27, 2019
+DATE APPROVED: AUGUST 27, 2019 SIGNATURE: Signature on file with HR

 All areas of A.T.
 Still University (ATSU) should be professional in appearance.
 Office decor should reflect a pleasant working environment for everyone, while at the same time allow freedom of expression within individual work areas.
 Reasonable judgment shall govern types and quantity of work-related information and personal effects displayed within individual work spaces and common use areas.